 Renovo has proposed to pay $20 million to buy all of Andronico's.
-Bill Andronico said he would remain chief executive of the company should
+Bill Andronico said he would remain chief executive of the company should Renovo be the buyer.

 Renovo is lending $5 million to the grocer.
 That should ease the cash squeeze until mid-October, said John Murray, principal at Cupertino-based law firm Murray & Murray, which represents Andronico's.

 "The company's financial situation requires that the sale close as soon as possible," Brinkman stated in his court filing.
 Without access to cash, Brinkman said, "the company will not have adequate financing or resources to sustain operations."

 Also at stake are the jobs of 470 Andronico's workers.
 About 440 work at the company's grocery stores.

 If Renovo is the winning bidder for Andronico's, "some, if not a large majority" of the current employees will be retained, Bill Andronico stated in a filing with the Oakland bankruptcy court.

 "This is very encouraging for the employees," said Mike Henneberry, a spokesman for United Food and Commercial Workers Local 5, which represents store staff at Andronico's and other Northern California supermarkets.
 "It beats the alternative."

 Renovo also intends to address the tired condition of the stores.

 "The buyer is willing to put a lot of money into the stores and make them top line stores with the full variety for which Andronico's is known," Murray said.